-Two vagabonds (Richard Levin and Pamela McMyler) suddenly meet on a deserted road and decide to unite forces to hitch a ride to the California coast.
-The long road trip is filled with funny adventures and unexpected revelations.
+Two free-spirited vagabonds (Richard Levin and Pamela McMyler) unexpectedly meet on a deserted road and decide to unite forces to hitch a ride to the California coast.
+The long road trip is filled with funny adventures and surprising revelations.

 Reaction & Thoughts:

 Amblin’ was legendary filmmaker Steven Spielberg’s letter of presentation to Hollywood.
 While the 26-minute short doesn’t look like much today, based on the strength of the movie, Universal Pictures executives offered the young college student a standard seven-year contract (Spielberg, of course, accepted the offer and quit college).